 “With the continued disruption of the media industry and the knock-on effect on traditional advertising, the door is open to us to tale to clients transformational talent and thinking, not traditionally associated with PR”, explains Colin Byrne, the CEO of Weber Shandwick in UK and EMEA (World PR Report 2016).

-The other point, named by leading world agencies, is the difficulty to hire people with diverse background, that considered the key for gaining the insights and success in strategic planning.
+The other point mentioned by leading world agencies is the difficulty to hire people with diverse backgrounds, the latter is considered the key to gaining the insights and success in strategic planning.
 Pascal Beucler from MSLGROUP marks the new trend in the industry: the clients, especially big global companies, are tired from working with dozens of different networks, providing different services at various markets for them (World PR Report 2016).
-Such companies need one team with diverse backgrounds and skillsets, but lead with one person, so it’s easier for the to operate with this team.
-The diversity is the key factor to attracting new clients, points out Francis Ingham, Chief Executive of ICCO (World PR Report 2016).
+Such companies need one team with diverse backgrounds and skillsets but lead by one person, so it’s easier for them to co-operate with this team.
+The diversity is the key factor in attracting new clients, points out Francis Ingham, Chief Executive of ICCO (World PR Report 2016).

 “Every player in it should be actively promoting the attributes of PR as a smart career choice as broadly as possible.
 The future belongs to agencies that grow a talent trove from the inside and out”, states Lynne Anne Davis from FleishmanHillard (World PR Report 2016), and it is in due course.

-The statistics about employment seems should be a fresh up for the industry, but for me, as for future graduate and comers from the journalistic background, it sounds optimistic and gives hope to finding the nice place for my career ambitions.
+The statistics about employment should sober the industry, but for me, as for the future graduate and a comer from the journalistic background, it sounds optimistic and gives hope to finding the nice place for my career ambitions.

 Claudia Delpero (2014).
 The new war for talent/ why PR agencies find some roles hard to fill.
 PR Week.
 Available from http://www.prweek.com/article/1302796/new-war-talent-why-pr-agencies-finding-roles-hard-fill.